Postdoctoral Research Fellow, Washington University in St. Louis, Department of Political Science

 "Representation in Legislatures: Moderation's Appeal," with Gleason Judd.

-An Introduction to Mathematics for Political Science is a course I co-created and teach with Brendan Cooley at Princeton University.
+An Introduction to Mathematics for Political Science is a course I co-created and taught with Brendan Cooley at Princeton University in 2018 and 2019.
 The course introduces graduate students to the mathematical tools necessary for advanced research in formal and quantitative political science.
 Topics include calculus, linear algebra, real analysis, probability, set theory, and optimization.
 The course is designed for incoming Ph.D. students to the Princeton Politics Department.
 We have made our course material publicly available both as an aid for instructors of similar courses and for political scientists interested in reviewing mathematics germane to the discipline.